XervoIO/ghost-buster/README.md

     $ ghost-buster -u version

 This will upgrade your version of Ghost to the version specified

-    $ ghost-buster -d version

-This will downgrade your version of Ghost to the version specified

 ## Support
 Ghost Buster has been tested with the a hand full of Ghost apps.
 If you find an app that doesn't